CsalazarSY/agent-chatbot/docs/code_summary.md

 ## Codebase Summary

-This project implements a multi-agent chatbot system using AutoGen, designed to handle customer inquiries related to StickerYou products, pricing, and order management, as well as interactions with HubSpot conversations.
+This project implements a multi-agent chatbot system using AutoGen, designed to handle customer inquiries related to StickerYou products, pricing, and HubSpot conversations.
 The system is exposed via a FastAPI backend.

 ### 1. Overall Architecture